bobbimanners/EightBall/README.md

     word counter = 1000
     byte xx = 0

 Variables must be declared before use.
 Variables **must** be initialized.
+A constant may be used as an initializer:

+    const size = 10*10
+    word mysize = size+3

-The first four letters of the variable name are significant, any letters after that are simply ignored by the parser.
+The first four letters of the variable name are significant (this may be increased by changing `VARNUMCHARS` in `eightball.c`).
+Any letters after that are simply ignored by the parser.

 Variables of type word are also used to store pointers (there is no pointer type in EightBall).